Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Let me analyze this for you; I think this is definitely a completely wrong decision, and the consequences will be worse than you imagine.

-First of all, this is not a fair solution.
-In contrast, prorated compensation at least tries to be fair, but reinjecting funds essentially only allows those snipers and bots to profit again.
-This project has already been taken advantage of by arbitrageurs from the start; those who placed orders the fastest, various bots, seized the opportunity to launch.
+First, this is not a fair solution.
+In contrast, prorata share at least tries to be fair, but reinjecting funds essentially only allows those snipers and bots to profit again.
+This project has already been taken advantage of by arbitrageurs from the start; those who place orders the fastest, various bots, seized the opportunity to launch.
 Now, your plan is to do it again?
-To inject funds back into the market and give these arbitrageurs another chance to make big money?
+Reinject funds into the market and give these arbitrageurs another chance to make big money?

 Hayden Davis:

 Why do you think this will be a disaster?
-If I announced this plan in advance, everyone would have the opportunity to buy in, so this wouldn't be insider trading!
-This would actually be completely free market behavior!
-Everyone would know that there is money flowing back into the market, so everyone can trade fairly, right?
+If I announce this plan in advance, everyone has the opportunity to buy in, then this is not insider trading!
+This is completely free market behavior!
+Everyone knows there is money flowing back into the market, so everyone can trade fairly, right?

 Host (Coffeezilla):